terra-money/terrain/README.md

 Now that you have completed the initial setup, generate your first smart contract using the procedure described below:

-1. Install Terrain.
+1. Install the terrain package globally.

-To install Terrain globally, run the following command in your terminal:

 ```sh
 npm install -g @terra-money/terrain